Notes on the Geography of Oman: Muscat

 Here, closer to Muscat, is an allusion to the old forts still common in Oman.

-Muscat has grown west a dozen miles toward and beyond its airport, so that the historic parts of Muscat and its commercial neighbor, Muttrah, constitute less than a tenth of the built-up area today.
+Muscat has grown west a dozen miles toward and beyond its airport, sothe parts of Muscat and its commercial neighbor, Muttrah, constitute less than a tenth of the built-up area today.
 The axis of growth coincides with this road, Sultan Qaboos Street.
 Its landscaping is reminiscent of Singapore, despite Muscat's having less than five inches of rain annually.

-The snag is that there are almost no pedestrian crossings, so without a car you're not going to get across this city-splitting road.
+The snag is that there are almost no pedestrian crossings, so without a car it's hard to cross this city-splitting road.

-With a car, you can enjoy the flowers--especially in rush-hour traffic.
+With a car, you can enjoy the flowers as you speed past them.

-Typical juxtaposition of rocky mountains, white houses, and irrigated roadside plantings.
+Typical juxtaposition of rocky mountains, white houses, and irrigated roadsides.

 Edge of town, pardner.